 The expected outcomes include:

-Six suppliers have been selected (two for each media type) to carry on the first design phase that lasts for four months and concludes with the ranking of the delivered designs.
+Six suppliers have been selected (two for each media type) to carry on the first design phase that lasted four months and concluded with the ranking of the delivered designs.

-The suppliers of the best three designs will be requested to proceed to the prototyping phase, which includes two releases and the re-design phase and which lasts for 22 months in total, until end of December 2016.
+The suppliers of the best three designs have been requested to proceed to the prototyping phase, which includes two releases and the re-design phase and which lasts for 22 months in total, until end of December 2016.

 If the result of the prototyping phase are good enough, the three suppliers will then be requested to proceed to the testing phase that lasts for six months.
 This corresponds with the final testing of real datasets provided by the memory institutions.

 Assessment of the results of each phase is carried out under the supervision of the respective WP Leaders and based on the competitive evaluation criteria published in the tender procedure.